ericmordi123/Discover-the-UK/README.md

 Added reset button to refresh the page if you wish to restart your search.
 ## TECHNOLOGIES
 The Technologies I Have Used:
-Google Maps API - I have used the Google Maps API for use of their google maps service.
+ - Google Maps API - I have used the Google Maps API for use of their google maps service.
-Google Places API - I have use the Google Places Api for use of their points of interest/hotels/bars to be added to my map.
+ - Google Places API - I have use the Google Places Api for use of their points of interest/hotels/bars to be added to my map.
-Bootstrap - I have used Bootstrap for it's grid system, making my application responsive.
+ - Bootstrap - I have used Bootstrap for it's grid system, making my application responsive.
-Bootswatch - I used Bootswatch in order to keep the theme of my application consistent Boostrap Font Awesome - I have used the Bootstrap Font Awesome CDN to make use of their male icon. jQuery - I have used jQuery for simplicity with my JavaScript.
+ - Bootswatch - I used Bootswatch in order to keep the theme of my application consistent
+ - Boostrap Font Awesome - I have used the Bootstrap Font Awesome CDN to make use of their male icon.
+ - jQuery - I have used jQuery for simplicity with my JavaScript.

 ## Wireframes
-See wireframes in wireframe file
+See wireframes in wireframe file.

 ### Features left to implement
 I was initially going to use D3.js to create traffic graph so that the user could have an idea of the best means of travel and the best times to get arounnd and I found a site called https://www.numbeo.com/api/doc.jsp that have an API holds this type of infomation.